bradleysawler/python/README.md

 # python

-Will drop misc info here related to python.
+Will add misc info here related to python.